eddiemoya/Media-Categories/readme.txt

 == Changelog ==

+== 1.6 ==
+* New Feature - Filter Media Library admin page by taxonomy term with taxonomy dropdown menu
+* Bugfix - Toggle buttons for taxonomy boxes on media modal would toggle all taxonomy areas instead of just the one you clicked. https://github.com/eddiemoya/Media-Categories/issues/13

 = 1.5 =
 * Updated for WordPress 3.5
 * For WordPress 3.5 - Stop showing our custom metabox in the main image editor, let users use the built in metaboxes.